75 - 51 - Great Films

 1957 was a stellar year for 2 of the greatest military films ever made —Paths of Glory, winner of NO Oscars, and The Bridge on the River Kwai, winner of 7 awards.
 Both films had something in common—they are consistently listed as the greatest anti-war films of all time.
 This unique film largely takes place in a Japanese prison camp, under the direction of Colonel Saito (Sessue Hayakawa) in a splendid performance.
 As he and British Colonel Nicholson (Alec Guinness) lock horns in a struggle against each other’s iron will, Shears, (William Holden) escapes, and though resistant, has to return with Major Warden (Jack Hawkins) to destroy the bridge, designed to accommodate Japanese soldiers.
 From there on, what takes place is one of the great dilemmas and exercises in futility.
 Director David Lean as usual, shines in his direction, with Ceylon’s (Sri Lanka) jungle scenes accentuating his 2nd listed film.
 The result, “What have I done?”…”It’s madness, madness!”

-Link #1 Pride and Discipline to keep the prisoners going under Colonel Nicholson’s (Alec Guiness) leadership.
-Link #2 Reminiscing at the finished bridge with Colonel Saito, (Sessue Hayakawa) Link #3 The finale, the bridge is destroyed by a returning retribution of military tactics.
+Link #1 Pride and Discipline keeps the prisoners going under Colonel Nicholson’s (Alec Guiness) leadership.
+Link #2 Reminiscing at the finished bridge with Colonel Saito, (Sessue Hayakawa).
+Link #3 The finale, the bridge is destroyed by a returning retribution of military tactics.

 https://youtu.be/4k4NEAIk3PU?si=KNeBo_rxxWxGiGmT